saurabhchaure/trading_platform_kivy/kv_lang/README.md

 GridLayout:
     cols: len(root.data)
 ```

----
-**Note**
+> [!NOTE]

-Widget names should start with upper case letters while property names should start with lower case ones.
+> Widget names should start with upper case letters while property names should start with lower case ones.
 Following the PEP8 Naming Conventions is encouraged.
----

 ## Event Bindings
 You can bind to events in Kv using the “:” syntax, that is, associating a callback to an event: